soz-live/soz-live.github.io/coders.md

 ## The Meta Environment

-The run-time **Meta** Environment exists as a single entity in memory and stores and indexes all relationships between:
+The **Meta** Environment exists as a single entity in memory at run-time and stores and indexes all relationships between:

 - Classes,
 - Functions,